RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 If they click "Create Now" button, they will be taken to "Add Logs" page.

 ### Add Logs
-- If the user is signed-in, they can create a post.
+- If the user is signed-in, they can create a lab log post.
 - If they click "Create Now" button in user's personal page, they will be taken to "Add Logs" page.
 - The input fields include title (needs to be unique), description, items required (using the summernote editor), steps to perform (using the summernote editor), image upload button and a Submit button.
 - User will be prompted to fill each input field.